 Bill is an associate dentist at a mixed NHS/dental practice, which recently developed a procurement policy, which started with paper but is now implemented for all goods they purchase.
 As part of this policy, they used the Government Buying Standards (GBS) policies for procurement of paper products and timber to ensure the quality and sustainability of purchased goods and also engaged with their suppliers via questionnaire to assess their environmental practices.
 Since introducing the recycling policy the practice has found that more suppliers are prioritising sustainability, and they are more confident that the goods they purchase meet the GBS criteria.
-2a.
-Procure paper and timber
+Sustainable Dentistry: How-to Guide for Dental Practices 2a.
+Procure paper and timber Actions KEY: